lianqiw/maos/docs/20_compile.md

 - Cholmod.
 For sparse matrix cholesky factorization.
 Will download from MAOS site if not available in the system.

-- If compile from git repo, autotools (autoconf, automake, libtool) are needed.

 - (Optional) CUDA.
 For GPU acceleration.

 - (Optional) GTK+.
 For drawdaemon and monitor.

 - (Optional) libwebsockets.
 For web based job monitoring.
-It requires cmake to compile.
+It requires `cmake` to compile.
+Will download from MAOS site if not available in the system.

 - (Optional) CMocka.
 For unit testing.

 - (Optional) Doxygen.
 For generating documentation (this website)

-# Compiling
+In linux, use the native package manager (apt for Debian/Ubuntu, rpm for Fedora/Centos/RHEL and derivatives) to install.

+In macOS, it is convenient to use homebrew (https://brew.sh/) to install.

+## Download the code

 We recommend using different folders to 1) store the source code, 2) compile the code (different directory can be used for different compiling options), and 3) run simulations.

-## Prerequisites

-To build the source code that does not come with `configure`, a few additional utilities are needed: ``` automake, autoconf, libtool, make, cmake ```.
-In linux, use the native package manage to install.
-In macOS, we recommend using homebrew (https://brew.sh/) to install.

-## Download the code
-### Option 1:
+### Option 1 (preferred)
 The preferred method is to use the always up-to-data Git version:
 ```
 cd ~/work/programming